Quick Answer

 Aerated concrete blocks (Thermalite, Celcon, Toplite) are used extensively in UK construction for inner leaves of cavity walls and internal partitions.
 They are lightweight, thermally efficient, and easy to cut.
 They are also terrible at holding fixings.

-Standard expansion plugs are essentially useless in aircrete.
+Standard expansion plugs are useless in aircrete.
 The material is too soft and crumbly for mechanical expansion to work.
 A Fischer DuoPower 6x30 plug holds 0.50kN in concrete but just 0.08kN in aerated concrete (AAC 2 grade).
 That is an 84% drop from the same plug.

 What actually works in aircrete